edvaldeysteinsson/IKEA-Tradfri/readme.md

 You can also integrate GitHub into the SmartThings IDE by following [this guide](http://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html) and you can ignore the first warning about "GitHub IDE integration is not supported outside the US" because it works fine outside the US.

 I would suggest adding this device handler before adding the IKEA Trådfri bulbs to your SmartThings hub since it will then automatically detect them and assign this handler.
 If you ad the handler after adding the bulbs you will need to use the IDE to assing the device type and you might need to press "reload" in the app.

+To reset IKEA bulb or panel, do fast power on/off six times.

 ![Reload tile](https://github.com/edvaldeysteinsson/IKEA-Tradfri/blob/master/images/01.png)